BreakfastBrainz2/PVZ2ExampleMod/README.md

 # What is this?

 Example Mod is an example of how function hooking (using [Cydia Substrate](http://www.cydiasubstrate.com/)) can be utilized in PvZ2.
 All of the addresses and function definitions are from PvZ2 9.4.1's ARM-v7a lib.

+Update 1/10/2025: I've seen people perpetuating the myth that code injection is "unstable" - it's not.
+The only way for code injection to become unstable is if the code you inject is buggy.
+Please don't let this myth deter you from potentially using code injection in your mod.

 # Current Features